Hector2024/ops-reading-notes/ops-201d14-reading12.md

 6. Reflect on the importance of cultural awareness in the field of network security and administration.
 How might cultural differences influence decision-making and problem-solving when dealing with virtual routers and firewalls, like pfSense, in a global context?

-- Some culures might think it is a better and more ecologically sound to do something like the pfSense instead of spend money and other natural resources to get new unessicary equippment
+- Some cultures might think it is a better and more ecologically sound to do something like the pfSense instead of spend money and other natural resources to get new unnecessary equipment.

 ## Things I want to know more about

-- What is the benifit?
+- What is the benefit?
-- What customization does someone need that isn't offored regularly.
+- What customization does someone need that isn't offered regularly.

 ## Resources
 https://turbofuture.com/computers/Introduction-to-pfSense-An-Open-Source-Firewall-and-Router-Platform